OB7-IRD/ers-dropper-syc/docs/README.md

 ## Introduction

-This document contains information on how the ERS Dropper documentation is built and published as well as a few conventions one should be aware of before making changes to the doc.
+This document contains information on how the **ERS Dropper for Seychelles** documentation is built and published as well as a few conventions one should be aware of before making changes to the doc.